 One of the beauties present, Arline Judge, was married to Hollywood director Wesley Ruggles (Bolero, No Man of Her Own, Shoot The Works). .

-Carole and Russ’s good friend, actress Geneva Mitchell, was there with director Lowell Sherman (Broadway Thru A Keyhole).
-The couple had recently danced the night away with Carole and Russ at the Wilshire Gold Ballroom, where Russ paid the orchestra extra to play into the early morning hours and the rumba the couple danced was considered to be very good.
+Actress Geneva Mitchell was there with director Lowell Sherman (Broadway Thru A Keyhole).
+The couple had recently danced the night away with Carole and Russ at the Wilshire Gold Ballroom.
+Russ had paid the orchestra extra to play into the early morning hours and the rumba the couple danced was considered to be very good.

-Dave Burton, who had just finished directing Carole and Roger Pryor in Lady By Choice, made an appearance, as well.
-One newspaper noted that director Walter Lang (Love Before Breakfast) cut the roasted pig during the party and Lang’s future spouse, Madalynne Fields, who was Carole’s personal assistant, was in attendance.
+Dave Burton had just finished directing Carole and Roger Pryor in Lady By Choice.
+He made an appearance, as well.
+One newspaper noted that director Walter Lang (Love Before Breakfast) cut the roasted pig during the party and Lang’s future spouse Madalynne Fields, who was Carole’s personal assistant, was in attendance.

 The party was comprised of mostly A-list musical film directors and their sweethearts.
-Louella Parson’s boss, Ivan St. John, was working for Randolph Hearst at Photoplay Magazine.
-He was the ex-husband of gossip columnist Adela St. John, and took a seat at the low feasting table, as did future director Jack Moss.
+Louella Parson’s boss Ivan St. John, was working for Randolph Hearst at Photoplay Magazine.
+He was the ex-husband of gossip columnist Adela St. John and he took a seat at the low feasting table, as did future director Jack Moss.

-Many of the guests who attended that evening knew of Russ’s engagement to Carole Lombard, who has been taking catechism classes in order to be married to him in the Catholic church.
-Russ had been wearing a ring with a solitaire diamond in the center, a gift from Carole, on his wedding finger, hinting to the press how pretty soon they would be marrying.
+Many of the guests who attended that evening knew of Russ’s engagement to Carole Lombard.
+She had been taking catechism classes in order to be married to him in the Catholic church.
+Russ wore a ring with a solitaire diamond in the center, a gift from Carole, on his wedding finger, hinting to everyone that pretty soon they would be marrying.
 Carole had also been doing the same, wearing one of her famous rings on her wedding finger.

 Fate has definitely laid a hand upon some of the guests present, changing unexpectedly their lives and fortunes, some for the better, and some for the worse.
-Carole, who wanted to lighten the mood, as both she and Russ have been having some dark foreboding concerning their own futures, encouraged her guests to have fun and the party went Hollywood crazy.
+Carole wanted to lighten the mood, as both she and Russ have been having some dark forebodings concerning their own futures.
+She encouraged her guests to have fun and the party went Hollywood crazy.